-RVCOG, a Special Government Body as defined in ORS 174.117, requires that all staff, volunteers, board members, and advisory council members abide by the regulations of ORS 244 - Government Ethics.
+RVCOG, a Special Government Body as defined in ORS 174.117, requires that all contractors receiving public funds, staff, volunteers, board members, and advisory council members abide by the regulations of ORS 244 - Government Ethics.
 Pursuant to ORS 244.120, the nature of all potential and actual conflicts of interest must be publicly disclosed prior to any discussion or action by the individual, board, or council.
 For all actual conflicts of interest, individuals must refrain from participating in any discussion or debate on the issue out of which the actual conflict arises or from voting on the issue, unless the vote is necessary to meet the minimum required number of votes to take official action.
 All questions regarding conflicts of interest should be referred to the RVCOG Executive Director.
 The RVCOG Board of Directors shall hold final responsibility for disposal instructions of any unresolved conflicts of interest.
+RVCOG contract and employee handbook policy examples follow.